j3rk0/Shiny/README.md

 The data normalization algorithm used by this software is the GF-ICF (for references: https://www.frontiersin.org/articles/10.3389/fgene.2019.00734/full ).
 Dimensionality reduction algorithms are the one provided with GF-ICF package (t-SNE, PCA).

-Another feature is the capability to load tidymodels classifiers to make some prediction about the data
+Another feature is the capability to load tidymodels classifiers to make some prediction about the data (STILL IN DEVELOPEMENT)

 #### analyzed tissue (human breast cancer):